Thinking outside the box

-Thinking outside the box (also thinking out of the box or thinking beyond the box and, especially in Australia, thinking outside the square) is an idiom that means to think differently, unconventionally, or from a new perspective.
+Thinking outside the box (also thinking beyond the box and, especially in Australia, thinking outside the square) is an idiom that means to think differently, unconventionally, or from a new perspective.
 The phrase also often refers to novel or creative thinking.

 History

 The origin of the phrase is unclear.
 "Think beyond the boundary"-metaphors, that is, metaphors that allude to think differently or with less constraints, seem to have an old history.
-For example, in 1888, The Annual Register records the phrase think outside the lines.
+For example, an 1888 news story in The Annual Register describes a British political party as not venturing to think outside the lines of its leader.

 The "nine dots" puzzle (left) has the goal of linking all 9 dots using four straight lines or less, without lifting the pen.
 Its solution (right) is to draw those lines "outside the box".

 Since at least 1954, the nine dots puzzle has been used as a metaphor of the type "think beyond the boundary".
 Early phrasings include go outside the dots (1954), breakthrough thinking that gets outside the nine-dot square (1959), and what are the actual boundaries of the problem?
 (1963).
 Norman Vincent Peale writes about this puzzle in a 1969 article for the Chicago Tribune, quote:

 There is one particular puzzle you may have seen.
 It's a drawing of a box with some dots in it, and the idea is to connect all the dots by using only four lines.
 You can work on that puzzle, but the only way to solve it is to draw the lines so they connect outside the box.
 It's so simple once you realize the principle behind it.
 But if you keep trying to solve it inside the box, you'll never be able to master that particular puzzle.